ethanfel/Comfyui-JSON-Manager/README.md

 # Comfyui-Json-Manager
-Streamlit webui to manager comfyui paramaters with json
+Streamlit webui and comfyui node to manage comfyui paramaters with json